Every nonprofit has a Board of Directors. Yet most people don’t understand exactly what the Board’s job is.

 Unfortunately, most people who serve on nonprofit Boards have no clue what they’ve gotten themselves into.

 They don’t understand their fiscal or legal responsibility nor their ethical responsibility.

 And in the absence of understanding, people do whatever they think is right, which leaves the organization open to micromanaging, mismanagement, and more.

-It pays big in the long run to take the time to make sure everyone is on the same page and understands their role so you can build a cohesive group of people who have your back when you need them.
+It pays big in the long run to take the time to make sure everyone is on the same page and understands their role so you can build a cohesive group of people who partner with you to lead your nonprofit forward.

 Your Nonprofit Board of Directors’ 10 Basic Roles and Responsibilities